-Symptoms of Chickenpox
+Symptoms of chickenpox

 Feeling unwell – Often aches and pains, mild headache

-Loss of Appetite
+Loss of appetite

-3 stages of Chickenpox
+3 stages of chickenpox

 These spots fill with fluid to form blisters, which may or may not spread over the body.
-These blisters may burst
+These blisters may burst.

-How infectious is Chickenpox?
+How infectious is chickenpox?

-When is Chickenpox most contagious?
+When is chickenpox most contagious?

-Chickenpox is infectious from 1 to 2 days before the spots appear to until the blisters are dried and crusted (around 5 to 6 days after the start of the rash).
-Chickenpox can occur all year around, but is most commonly caught in winter and spring, particularly between March and May.
+Chickenpox is infectious from one to two days before spots begin to appear up until the blisters are dried and crusted (around five to six days after the start of the rash).

-In order to prevent spreading the infection, it is important that parents keep their children off nursery or school until their spots have crusted over.
-With this, it is also vital to try to keep them away from public areas, trying to avoid contact with individuals who may not have had the disease, especially new-born babies or pregnant women.
+Chickenpox can occur all year around but is most commonly caught in winter and spring, particularly between March and May.
+In order to prevent the chickenpox infection from spreading, it’s important that parents keep their children off nursery or school until their spots have crusted over.
+You should also keep them away from public areas, trying to avoid contact with individuals who may not have had the disease, especially newborn babies or pregnant women.

-Can you get Chickenpox twice?
+Can you get chickenpox twice?

 There are plenty of guidelines to follow when trying to provide some relief from chickenpox, and there are many ways of trying to help.

-What else to do
+What else to do for chickenpox in kids

 Dress your child in loose clothes